 Long-term financial #goals: Build up your emergency savings so you don’t have to fret for a moment if the car breaks down or if you need a last-minute spa day for the good of your mental health.
 (Hey, we all work hard.)
 Here, a sneaky—and actually quite clever—way to add cash to your account fast.

-What you do: You go to the grocery store and buy a few items sans debit or credit card.
+You go to the grocery store and buy a few items sans debit or credit card.
 Yep, you’re paying cash.
 But when the cashier passes you your change, it includes a $5 bill.
 Instead of spending it, tuck it away when you get home—in an envelope, in your mattress—wherever.
 Follow this plan anytime you cross paths with a $5 bill and, in a few short years, you could end up with thousands set aside.

-Yeah, but that took her over ten years.
-Still, $35 times 52 weeks a year is an additional $1,820 you can set aside annually.
+Still, even if you save 7 $5 bills a week, $35 times 52 weeks a year is an additional $1,820 you can set aside annually.
 That’s a lot of car repairs and spa days you could cover, no?